All TDR registered breeding dogs are:

 - Great companion dogs and enjoy being in multi-dog homes

-- Enjoy high quality diets and thrive on grain-free raw meat diets
+- Enjoy high quality diets and some can have stomach sensitivities

 - Adaptable breed and can fit in many different lifestyles and circumstances